Alex and Maia Shibutani: 2017–2018 season: Two Olympic bronze medals & Grand Prix Final bronze

 The Shibutanis made their season debut at the 2017 Rostelecom Cup.
 They scored 77.30 in the short dance and 111.94 in the free dance to place first in both segments and won the gold medal, with 189.24 points.
 At their second GP event, 2017 Skate America, they again won both the short and free dance for a total of 194.25 and first place overall, qualifying for the Grand Prix Final in Nagoya.
 At the Grand Prix Final, they earned a second consecutive bronze medal.

 At the 2018 U.S. Figure Skating Championships, the Shibutanis placed first in the short dance and third in the free dance, placing them second overall behind Madison Hubbell and Zachary Donohue.

-They returned to the Winter Olympics in 2018, favorites for a medal in the ice dance event.
+They returned to the Winter Olympics in 2018, considered as favorites for a medal in the ice dance event.
 They performed both the short and free dance in the team figure skating event, helping Team USA win the bronze medal.
 The Shibutanis later beat fellow Americans Madison Hubbell and Zachary Donohue for the bronze medal in ice dancing.
 Maia and Alex received a short dance score of 77.73, a free dance score of 114.86, and a total score of 192.59.
 They were the only Americans to medal in their individual event.
+“This was an incredible ice dance event, and to know we gave it our very best, means everything,” said Maia.
+“It feels like gold,” added Alex of the bronze medal.
+“It’s unbelievable.
+I am so proud of the way we fought through this week and the season.”

 The Shibutanis chose to not compete at the 2018 World Championships and retired shortly after.